canonical/charm-relation-interfaces/ingress_per_unit/README.md

 ### Provider

-- Can provide ingress for the remote units requesting it.
+- Is expected to provide ingress for remote units requesting it.
 - Is expected to respect the ingress parameters sent by the requirer via unit relation data: hostname, port and model name (namespace).
 - Is expected to publish the ingress url via relation data, as a mapping from unit names to urls.